hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-medicationrequest-notes.md

       1. GET [base]/MedicationRequest?patient=5678&amp;intent=order&amp;authoredon=ge2020-01-01T00:00:00Z

-    *Implementation Notes:* Fetches a bundle of all MedicationRequest resources for the specified patient and intent and date. ([how to search by reference](http://hl7.org/fhir/R4/search.html#reference) and [how to search by token](http://hl7.org/fhir/R4/search.html#token) and [how to search by date](http://hl7.org/fhir/R4/search.html#date))
+    *Implementation Notes:* Fetches a bundle of all MedicationRequest resources for the specified patient and intent and date ([how to search by reference](http://hl7.org/fhir/R4/search.html#reference) and [how to search by token](http://hl7.org/fhir/R4/search.html#token) and [how to search by date](http://hl7.org/fhir/R4/search.html#date))